businessglitch/businessglitch/ReadMe.md

 I love a good chat over tea, lets talk about life, code, music, travel or what ever in between.
 Shoot me a message at fahadhayat@outlook.com

-Fun facts: - I used to wear a mohawk back in highschool days, was/am indeed the black sheep in the family. 🙄 <br/>
 - PS I speak Spanish too

 ---
 ### Connect with me: